 In the Summer term recruits then become cadets in either the RAF Section or the Army Section, under the control of their respective Senior NCOs.

 Some of the training is common to both the Army and RAF Sections.
 As a general rule, cadets follow special to arms training relevant to their sections but overlap, e.g. RAF cadets can attend the Advanced Infantry Cadre at Easter if they wish.

-In every term there is a field day, which might involve a visit to a military base or other military training such as range days, where cadets can experience full-bore shooting.
+In every term there is a field day, which might involve a visit to a military base, museum or other military training such as range days, where cadets can experience full-bore shooting.
 Weekend exercises, open to both sections, allow cadets to practise their skills in leadership, navigation, fieldcraft and military tactics.

 Other opportunities include:

 - Adventure Training

 - RAF air experience flying at RAF Benson